Las Vegas Guide for First Time Non-Gamblers

 LENGTH OF STAY

-The main draws in Las Vegas are the “Strip” (Las Vegas Boulevard) and the downtown “Freemont Street” area.
-It is about 8-miles from Mandalay Bay to Freemont Street in downtown.
-Plan for three days to see the highlights of this area.
+Plan for three days to see the highlights of the Las Vegas strip and surrounding area.
 Add extra days for planned day trips to round out your vacation.

-Day: Summer casual clothing – mostly anything goes.
+Summer casual clothing – mostly anything goes.
 Bring comfortable shoes, you will be doing a lot of walking.
 Have a light sweater available for blasting air conditioners.
-Bring a mid-sized crossbody bag for your phone, sweater, personal items, and camera.

-Night: If you love to dress up this is your place.
-In Vegas you can sparkle, bling, and go glam.
+If you love to dress up, this is your place.
+In Vegas you can sparkle.
 Or just wear jeans.
 Like daytime, anything goes for public venues.
 Nicer restaurant and nightclubs often have dress codes so check ahead.
-If you love heels and plan on walking, bring a bag large enough to change out your stilettos for flip flops as you travel between locales.

 WHERE TO STAY